araiff/work_tools/README.md

 # work_tools
-Tools for use at current job
+python tools for use at current job as database analyst at dow chemical